Gaizka Garitano

-Gaizka Garitano Aguirre (born 9 July 1975) is a Spanish former professional footballer who played as a midfielder, currently manager of SD Eibar.
+Gaizka Garitano Aguirre (born 9 July 1975) is a Spanish former professional footballer who played as a midfielder, currently manager of Cádiz.

 Over 11 seasons as a player, he amassed Segunda División totals of 315 matches and 37 goals, mainly with Bilbao Athletic and Eibar.
 In La Liga, he represented Real Sociedad during the 2005–06 and 2006–07 campaigns.

 Garitano entered coaching in 2009 with Eibar, being put in charge of the first team in 2012.
 He won consecutive promotions in his first two years, and reached the top division with the club in 2014.
 In the competition, he also managed Deportivo and Athletic Bilbao.

 Playing career

 Garitano was born in Bilbao, Basque Country.
-Grown through the ranks of Athletic Bilbao, he would never make it past the reserves, his sole first-team appearance being as a late substitute in a UEFA Cup win away to UC Sampdoria in 1997.
-He also served loans at UE Lleida and SD Eibar.
+Grown through the ranks of Athletic Bilbao, he would never make it past the reserves, his sole first-team appearance being as a late substitute in a UEFA Cup win away to Sampdoria in 1997.
+He also served loans at Lleida and Eibar.

-In the summer of 1999, Garitano joined Segunda División B team CD Ourense.
+In the summer of 1999, Garitano joined Segunda División B team Ourense.
 He finally settled at Eibar in the Segunda División – his second spell – and, in the 2004–05 season, as captain, led the side to a fourth place in the league, with chances of a historic La Liga promotion until the last matchday.

 Garitano made his first top-flight appearances with Real Sociedad at the age of 30, his debut coming on 27 August 2005 in a 3–0 away defeat in the Basque derby.
-After three seasons in San Sebastián, during which the club was relegated in 2007, he joined neighbours Deportivo Alavés, retiring in June 2009 at 34 after their relegation to the third division.
+After three seasons in San Sebastián, during which the club was relegated in 2007, he joined neighbours Alavés, retiring in June 2009 at 34 after their relegation to the third division.